Last updated: June, 22, 2020

 Processed and refined foods that are not complex and whole would block or imbalance the Solar plexus chakra.
 Foods such as soft drinks, cakes or sweets tend to release quick energy due to their high content of simple sugars causing the exhaustion of the Solar plexus chakra.

 When we ingest a sugary snack, we feel quickly energised but an hour or so later, we feel tired as our body rapidly processes the sugars.
-Then, we reach for another snack to get our energy back and it’s when the cycle begins, causing our Solar plexus chakra to be drained by the quick energy coming in.
+Then, we reach for another snack to get our energy back and it’s when the cycle begins, causing a drained Solar plexus chakra because of the quick energy income.
 If we don’t break this pattern, it could lead to diseases such as obesity, diabetes or metabolic syndrome.

 Legumes are a great source of protein and carbs and key foods for aligning the root and solar plexus chakras.